FAQ

 What makes you think you can review movies?

-Not much--other than the fact I've been doing it to one degree or another for about half of my life.
-Also, I guess some people think I can, seeing as I'm a member of the Online Film Critics Society and the Chicago Film Critics Association.
-I've been going to movies as far back as I can remember (which, come to think of it, isn't too far).
-I'm not exactly sure that there are any certain requirements to reviewing films, and now with this whole Internet thing, anyone can.
+I've been doing it to one degree or another for about half of my life.
+I'm a member of the Online Film Critics Society and the Chicago Film Critics Association.
+I've been going to movies as far back as I can remember.
 I've read reviews of movies since I was about 12, and I have consistently gone to see at least one movie a week since then also, in addition to countless trips to the video store.
-My theatre degree is a great help, as the art of film is partially an expansion of that medium.

 Back to Top